RiccardoFedrizzi/comnetsemu_5Gnet/README.md

 #### Change the maximum bit-rate available for one slice:

+Here we change the slice profiles updating the maximum bit-rate and observe the results on the iperf test.

+##### Alternative 1
-Open the open5gs WebUI and change the DL/UL bandwidth for slice 1.
+Open the open5gs WebUI and change the DL/UL bandwidth as follows:
+- for sst 1: MBR DL/UL = 10 Mbps
+- for sst 2: MBR DL/UL = 20 Mbps

+##### Alternative 2
+Run the script `update_subscribers.py`.

+##### Test new connections

 Enter in the UE container:
 ```
 $ ./enter_container.sh ue
 ```

-Update the PDU session in the UE.
-Notice how the session is started specifying the slice, not the APN.
-The APN, and thus the associated UPF, is selected by the 5GC since, in `subscriber_profile.json`, a slice is associated to a session with specific DNN.
+Start new PDU sessions in the UE:

 ```
 # ./nr-cli imsi-001011234567895
 $ ps-establish IPv4 --sst 1 --sd 1
+$ ps-establish IPv4 --sst 2 --sd 1
 $ status
 ```

+Now you should see 4 interfaces `uesimtun1-4` created.
+This is because the old UE connections are kept with the previous settings as long as we do not remove them.

-Start again a bandwidth test in the UE leveraging the new PDU session:
+Start again a bandwidth test in the UE leveraging the new PDU session.
+NB: use the IPs of the inferfaces for the new sessions (`uesimtun3` and `uesimtun4`):

 ```
 iperf3 -c 10.45.0.1 -B 10.45.0.3 -t 5
+iperf3 -c 10.46.0.1 -B 10.46.0.3 -t 5
 ```

+From the results you should observe that the achieved bit-rate have changed accordingly to the new setting.

 ### Contact